earthsteading/Commercial-Buildings/commissioning.md

  - [ ] frequency and type of inspection, testing and maiteance period required for each essential safety measure, including reference of the Building Regulations per ESM.
  - [ ] All commisioning documentation and certifications are obtained and retained for 10 years.

-Prior to a building occupany permit being provided, the following must be verified:
+Prior to a building occupany permit being provided, the following must be verified by the RBS:
  - [ ] roof drainage connected to approved point of discharge
  - [ ] requires safety systems compliant, e.g. handrails, fire safety, etc.
  - [ ] stair compliance